 If you do not receive a response from us within 180 days of filing a refund application under the International Fuel Tax Agreement or a tax law other than the Taxation Act, the Act respecting municipal taxation and the Mining Tax Act, you can file an objection.

-If you receive a notice of assessment determining your refund after the 180-day period for receiving a response has expired, you have the standard 90 days from the date the notice was issued to file an objection (if you have not already done so).
+If you receive a notice of assessment determining your refund after the 180-day period for receiving a response has expired, you have the standard 90 days from the date the notice was issued to file an objection.
 In other words, you can file an objection within 90 days of receiving a notice of assessment determining a refund regardless of whether the 180 days for receiving a response have expired.

 Your notice of objection must be filed within the prescribed time to be receivable, even if you are filing a complaint with the Bureau de la protection des droits de la clientèle about services you received.